open-uem/openuem-agent-updater/README.md

-# OpenUEM Updater Service
+# OpenUEM Agent Updater

-This repository contains the code behind the OpenUEM Updater Service responsible of updating the agents and the server's components as needed by the administrator
+This repository contains the OpenUEM Updater Service responsible for updating the agents from OpenUEM Console